-The lack of historic or prehistoric cultural material and features encountered during the survey of the APE indicates that there is low probability that the area contains significant buried historic or prehistoric cultural deposits.
-Therefore, RKEI recommends that no further archaeological investigations are warranted and the planned improvements can proceed as scheduled since no significant intact cultural deposits will be impacted.
+The lack of historic or prehistoric cultural material during the survey of the APE indicates that there is low probability that the area contains significant buried historic or prehistoric cultural deposits.
+Therefore, RKEI recommends that no further archaeological investigations are warranted and the planned improvements can proceed as scheduled since they will not impact significant cultural deposits.